 This is the study of the existing social institutions and relationships of people's cultures, traditions, norms, values and attitudes.
 It deals with the study of how societies were established.
 It also deals with how they were socially, economically and politically organised.
-All these acts are the basis of transformation of society to the present status.
+All these act as a basis of transformation of society to the present status.